Making an Appointment

 - Health Safety Net

 Qualified individuals and their families, who can not afford medication, may be eligible for low-cost or no-cost prescriptions.
 For more inform, please inform your primary care provider so that s/he can assist you in accessing prescription medication.

+For your convenience, we have pharmacies located on site at Harbor Community Health Center Hyannis, Daniel Driscoll Community Health Center and Geiger Gibson Community Health Center.
+Simply give us a call and we can transfer your prescriptions for you.
 Whenever possible, check your medication supply before coming to your regularly scheduled appointment to ensure that there is no interruption in your medication.

 Many insurance plans, especially those that are known as managed care plans, require referrals.
 Referrals must be obtained for any services other than those rendered directly by your primary care provider.
 You will need to initiate these referrals as soon as possible after an appointment is made for a test or with a specialist.